TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 ### Output

 This system will provide the correct power to each subsystem for the project.
 It will be connected to a power rail then use a buck converter to step down the voltage provided by the wall wart to match the voltage required for the following subsystems: main processor, Input, and Error.
 These three subsystems require 5V DC.
-The output subsystem requires 12V so it wont need to be connected to the buck converter.
+The output subsystem requires 12V so it wont need to be connected to the buck converter, instead it will recieve power from a separate wall wart.

 The buck converter in use will be the LM2596.
 It can be set to out voltages from a range of 1.25V - 35V.
 The maximum output current it can provide is 3A.